-Due to the volume of transactions at gaming institutions, without a properly implemented casino compliance software it can be easy to miss certain suspicious activities, or submit errors in reporting.
+Due to the volume of transactions at gaming institutions, without a properly implemented casino compliance software, it can be easy to miss certain suspicious activities and submit errors in reporting.

 The severity of the penalties for compliance failures of Title 31 can be detrimental to your business and employees.
 As a result, it is important to establish a robust compliance program that can identify casino-specific red flags, detect and accurately report suspicious activities, identify customers and meet all existing and future compliance requirements.